-The DesidroTM manufacturing system uses a two-stage drying technique which microwaves the wet processed pellets to dry them from the inside before using a convection heater to gently dry the exterior.
+The DesidroTM manufacturing system uses a two-stage drying technique which dries the wet processed pellets from the inside before gently drying the exterior.
 This ensures an ideal balance between persistence and palatability, with Gusto® IRON pellets proving hard enough to ensure excellent weather resistance, but also remaining palatable to slugs even when first applied.

-The DesidroTM process also ensures excellent ballistic characteristics and minimal pellet shattering for an accurate spreading pattern and baiting point density, even when applying across wide working widths.
+The DesidroTM process also ensures excellent ballistic characteristics for an accurate spreading pattern and baiting point density.

 “According to the AHDB, slug damage costs UK farmers an estimated £100m per year.
 Unfortunately, despite the recent dry conditions, the excessively wet start to the year is predicted to have intensified the challenge by significantly boosting slug populations.”

 Effective slug control focuses on the use of Integrated Pest Management (IPM) to control slug numbers and to reduce reliance on chemical control measures.
 An IPM approach to slug control is more effective than relying solely on slug pellets and can also help to ensure maximum protection to the environment.

 In terms of controlling slug populations, IPM involves the following steps: